A decluttering challenge can make the sometimes mundane process of decluttering a little more fun.

 Suggested items: extra books, decorative items you don’t enjoy, extra furniture, nightstand clutter.

-Suggested items: Clothes that don’t fit.
-Shoes that give you blisters.
-Anything with a price tag on it.
-Things you don’t like to wear.
+Suggested items: Clothes that don’t fit, shoes that give you blisters, anything with a price tag on it and things you don’t like to wear.
+Include jewelry, accessories and a purse or ten too.
 If you are ready to end closet chaos, try Project 333.

 20 things from your kid’s room

 Suggested items: anything in a box that you don’t use, miss or remember.
-Things you are saving “just in case” (because just in case = never) Aspirational items – get rid of things you a bought for a life you thought you wanted but don’t.
+Things you are saving “just in case” and aspirational items – get rid of things you a bought for a life you thought you wanted but don’t.